coolum001/coolum001.github.io-content/cloudadventures.md

 Note the ```werkzeug>=0.15.3```: Github complains if you use a lower version, due to security issues.

 Now I suspect that I should have started with the pytorch base image, but "I am in blood Stepped in so far that should I wade no more.
 Returning were as tedious as go o'er.".
-I got something that worked.
+I had something that worked.

 ### Docker Deployment ###

-From here on, it was pretty smooth: both Google Cloud and Microsoft Azure know about taking a Docker image, and running it up.
+From here on, it was pretty smooth: all of AWS, Google Cloud, and Microsoft Azure know about taking a Docker image, and running it up.
 Both Google and Microsoft have their own Docker image repositories, AWS is happy to take your image from DockerHub.

 Again some gotchas:

-* Google requires you to use port 8080
+* Google requires you to use port 8080, and hence a different Docker image
 * Google requires a ```app.yaml``` file
 * AWS requires a ```Dockerrun.aws.json``` file to describe the deployment
+* The basic Azure payment plan I used did not support "always on", so a cold start of my app take 8 minutes or more!

 I had some problem with my AWS account in getting to use Elastic Beanstalk  (maybe because my account is a very old retail ```amazon.com``` account), but the support from AWS was first rate.
 They actually rang me from the USA to help me out!